 “I am a great believer in the joint venture model.
 Through these collaborations, my company is able to progress into new areas from fishing with Japan to telecommunications with Malaysia to Radial Tyres with India.
 In addition, there are also successful joint ventures involving textile with Penfabric in Malaysia.”

 IdeaLab to generate that all-important conversation

-The WIEF will be organising its first ever startup empowerment conference, the IdeaLab 2015, at the Parkroyal Hotel KL, on 11-12 August 2015
+The WIEF will be organizing its first ever startup empowerment conference, the IdeaLab 2015, at the Parkroyal Hotel KL, on 11-12 August 2015

 IdeaLab brings together some of the most highly fundable ASEAN startups for investment opportunities with investors across the globe.
 IdeaLab targets ASEAN startups looking for investments within the range of USD15,000 to USD1 million in industries such as consumer goods, clean tech, Halal tech, software/mobile apps, oil and gas, education and fintech.

-Kha, who will be the gracing the event in August, is adamant the conference will lend a strong arm in further energising the start-up community when the event kicks off in August.
+Kha, who will be the gracing the event in August, is adamant the conference will lend a strong arm in further energizing the start-up community when the event kicks off in August.

 “I think IdeaLab is an excellent forum for Southeast Asian SMEs to network with their regional counterparts, as well as extended family from Bangladesh.

 “A great place to start will be for WIEF to facilitate the setting up of contacts between the various SMEs.
 In an extension of that, it will be great if WIEF can lend some guidance in terms of setting up access to financial contacts and knowledge about financing through local institutions.